marmor97/cds-language-exam/src/5/README.md

 ```
 # When you are at the 'start' of my repository (i.e. cds-language-exam) you can type

+cd data

+mkdir 5

-cd data/5 # Changing directory
+cd 5 # Changing directory

 kaggle datasets download -d  tentotheminus9/religious-and-philosophical-texts # Download data

 unzip religious-and-philosophical-texts.zip # Unzip data
 ```

-If you want to manually download the data, find it here: [https://www.kaggle.com/tentotheminus9/religious-and-philosophical-texts]
+If you want to manually download the data, find it here: https://www.kaggle.com/tentotheminus9/religious-and-philosophical-texts

 N.B.: If you do not download the data at this location, please change the input path in the commandline argument so that the script knows where to find the input data.